Youth & Children’s Theatre

 This project was different – it involved group work and increased my confidence

 “Aswat Seenaryo” means Seenaryo Voices.
 “Aswat” represents our participants’ singing voices but, just as importantly, their voices as artists and young people with something to say.
 Our choir sings high-quality music from around the world, developing participants’ musical horizons, as well as writing songs collaboratively as a choir.
 Aswat Seenaryo also collaborates with choirs in the UK, increasing cultural exchange and mutual understanding.
 We perform around Lebanon to local audiences, other refugee groups and at high-profile concerts and festivals.
-Delivered in partnership with Women Now with support from SPACE.
+Delivered in partnership with Women Now.

 Aswat Seenaryo made me appreciate my country, Syria